OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:12

 Then Solomon said,
-“The Lord has said that He would dwell in the thick cloud.
+“The Lord has declared that He would dwell in the thick cloud.

 ## 1 Kings 8:13

-I have truly built You a lofty house,
+I have indeed built You a magnificent house,
 a place for Your dwelling forever.”

 ---

 ## 1 Kings 8:14

-Then the king turned around and blessed all the assembly of Israel,
+Then the king turned to bless all the assembly of Israel,
-while all the assembly of Israel was standing.
+while all the assembly of Israel stood.

 ## 1 Kings 8:15